wesleydamasceno/wesleydamasceno/README.md

-### Hi there 👋

-## About Me
+### About Me
-I'm 17 years old and I'm a computer technician.
-I am currently a student of Web Programming.
+I'm almost 18 years old and I'm currently a student of "Web Programming".
 <br>
-I am a developer passionate about the design world. 🎉
+I'm a developer and passionate about Design. 🎉

-## Technologies
+### Technologies
-- Front-End with HTML, CSS, JS
+- Front-End with HTML, CSS and JS
 - Back-End with NodeJS
 - UI Design using Figma